 - Think and start small.
-If you haven’t left your house in three weeks or you haven’t gone shopping alone I two years, don’t start by planning a three week trip to Paris.
+If you haven’t left your house in three weeks or you haven’t gone shopping alone in two years, don’t start by planning a three week trip to Paris.
 Don’t worry about how impossible it might seem to get back to being “normal”.
-You’re in the business of un-learning negative behaviors and re-learning old skills.
+You’re now in the business of un-learning negative behaviors and re-learning old skills.
 That’s done in small steps.
 Every step, no matter how small, is a step you can build upon.
 Its all matters.

 Our Action Plan For Recovery

-Naturally the situations you expose yourself to will change over time.
+The situations you expose yourself to will naturally change over time.
 Start small.
 Very small.
 Gradually expand your circle and take on larger challenges.
 Be consistent.
 Be persistent.
 Be tenacious.
 Expect to fail sometimes.
 Expect to be terrified – especially at the start.
 Expect to be uncomfortable.
 Expect to work hard, but that’s hard work you’ll be happy you did.
 If you stick to this plan and really work it, you will be amazed at how fast you can progress.
 Things you thought impossible will begin to seem within your reach.
 You’ll start to build confidence and you’ll be emboldened to keep going.
 Above all, you’ll learn that YOU are in control of the process and that you are not a helpless victim of some horrible mental illness.
 You’re not!
 Your brain has just gotten into some bad habits and it’s time to set things right again.